Wednesday, April 17, 2024

 Thankfully, as there was a national strike of taxi drivers today so the lines in the museum were not too long!

-You have to take the cable car to get to this beautiful church.
-Greek Orthodox.
+You have to take the cable car to get to this beautiful Greek Orthodox church.

 As you know, Greece is the birthplace of democracy (6th century BC).
 Tourists gather a outside the new parliament building to observe the changing of the guards.
 This ritual takes place every hour.
 The old parliament building is now used as a conference cente